xmhscratch/dcfg/README.md

 # dcfg
-Distributed configuration between multiple nodejs applications
+Configuration manager for distributed nodejs applications

 How to use